The Perfect Weekend in Mexico City (3, 4, 5 Day Itineraries)

 Weekend in Mexico City – Day 3 (Bonus)

-Since a three days in Mexico City is even better than just a weekend, here are my recommendations for what to do in that time.
-Note that museums are closed on Monday and many Mexican holidays fall on Monday so planning is important.
+Since a three days in Mexico City is even better than just a weekend, here are my recommendations for what to do in that timeframe.
+Note: most museums are closed on Monday and many Mexican holidays fall on Monday so planning is important.

 Day 3 – After spending two days in the city, why not head out of town and visit what in my opinion is the most impressive archeological site in Mexico – the pyramids of Teotihuacan.
-Located approximately 25 miles from the city, in the state of Mexico, Teotihuacan tops my list of things to do near Mexico City and is a perfect add on to a weekend in Mexico City.
+Located approximately twenty-five miles from the city, in the state of Mexico, Teotihuacan tops my list of things to do near the city and is a perfect add on to a weekend in Mexico City.

 Teotihuacan is one of the most architecturally significant finds in all of Mexico and is the largest pre-Columbian city.
 Because of its importance, it’s also been named a UNESCO World Heritage Site.
-This ancient city has many structures and small pyramids but the star is the stunning Pyramid of the Sun, the largest of the structures found at Teotihuacan.
-It’s the third largest pyramid in the world.
+This ancient city contains many structures and smaller pyramids but the star is the stunning Pyramid of the Sun – the largest of the structures found here and the third largest pyramid in the world.

 To make a day of it, visit the small town of San Juan Teotihuacan.
 This small town has plenty of shopping and is a great stop to take a break for lunch or dinner after visiting the pyramids.

-A nearby restaurant I highly recommend is La Gruta.
-In Spanish, gruta means grotto or cave.
-This unique restaurant is in a one of the caves in the area.
-It’s gorgeous and one of the most special dining experiences I’ve ever had.
-Plus, the corn cake dessert was delicious.
+One nearby restaurant I highly recommend is La Gruta.
+In Spanish, gruta means grotto or cave – and it’s fitting because it’s located inside a natural cave in the area.
+The setting is stunning, making it one of the most memorable dining experiences I’ve ever had.
+And don’t miss the corn cake dessert – it’s absolutely delicious.

 Visiting the pyramids can be done as a half day excursion if you leave early but I recommend an all day outing.
 The site is very large and involves a lot of walking so make sure you wear comfortable shoes, stay hydrated and put on sunscreen.